kciter/eos-project-vue-boilerplate-simple/README.md

 ## DApp development

-The DApp consists of two parts. eosio blockchain and frontend react app.
+The DApp consists of two parts. eosio blockchain and frontend vue app.
 These can be found in:

 - eosio_docker
     - eosio block producing node (local node) wrapped in a docker container